 Plymouth CAST leaders are keen to share 'Best Practice' in Behaviour Management strategies.
-There are a range of vehicles for this including the localised clusters, promoting strong practice in schools outside the trust and direct academy-to-academy support.
+There are a range of vehicles for this including through shared leadership structures; networks and working parties; working with schools outside of the trust with strong practice, and direct academy-to-academy support.